The North Carolina Medical Society’s highest advocacy priority is to REFORM PRIOR AUTHORIZATION NOW.

 Prior authorization is…

-• Causing dangerous and sometimes deadly delays in treatment
+• Causing dangerous and deliberate delays in treatment;

 How can you help prior auth reform efforts?

-Attend an NCMS White Coat Day – Come to Raleigh for a half day, where you will learn more about the issues and get the talking points you need to advocate for reform with your legislator.
-Learn more here.
+Attend the NCMS White Coat Day and Legislative Reception on April 30 – Come to Raleigh, learn about the issues and get the talking points you need to advocate for reform with your legislator.
+Learn more and register here…

 Make sure your NCMS membership is up-to-date by renewing.
 Not a member?
 Join today!
 The stronger our membership, the stronger our voice.